Chambers of rhetoric and other circles

 Contemporary literature

 The end of the century was generous, literary magazines and supplements flourished, the authors who signed the Manifesto of the 1970s advocated opening up to the general public, and women became emancipated.
 Postmodernism and ultra-realism encouraged the emergence of individual voices, the boundaries between reality and fiction became porous, and literature opened up to the world.
 Cees Nooteboom entered the international scene, and never left it again.
-An eclectic performer, Nooteboom's novels and short stories(Le Matelot sans lèvres, 1958; Rituels, 1980) are a fine example of his talent, but he is no stranger to poetry or unclassifiable essays(533 Le livre des jours, Actes Sud, 2019).
+An eclectic performer, Nooteboom's novels and short stories(Le Matelot sans lèvres, 1958; Rituels, 1980) are highly accomplished, but he is no stranger to poetry or unclassifiable essays(533 Le livre des jours, Actes Sud, 2019).
 Anna Enquist, born in 1945, is also a talented poet, but it was the translation of her first novel, Le Chef-d'œuvre, that made her known in France.
 Music and the loss of a child, a tragedy she herself experienced, are the recurring themes of her books, which continue to enjoy great success.
 Another name that has become familiar to us is Arnon Grunberg, whose Blue Mondays marked the end of the millennium.
 Although he now lives in New York, he regularly wins rave reviews in his homeland.
-The latest literary sensation is Lale Gül, a Dutch writer of Turkish origin, who will publish Ikga leven (I'm going to live) in 2021.
+The latest literary sensation is Lale Gül, a Dutch writer of Turkish origin who will publish her hard-hitting book Ikga leven (I'm going to live) in 2021.